 Instant Pot Meatballs

-I love serving meatballs over rice, in a sandwich, in pasta or as an appetizer!
-Some of my favorite meatball flavors/recipes are Pesto chicken meatballs, Grape jelly meatballs, and Greek meatballs with homemade tzatziki sauce!
+I love serving meatballs over rice, in sandwiches, with pasta, or as appetizers.
+Some of my favorite flavors are pesto chicken meatballs, grape jelly meatballs, and Greek meatballs with homemade tzatziki sauce!

 Meatballs in Instant Pot

-Cooking meatballs in the Instant Pot is kind of a no brainer!
-All you have to do is saute and cook everything in the same pot, for a fraction of the time.
+Cooking meatballs in the Instant Pot is a no-brainer!
+You can sauté and cook everything in the same pot in just a fraction of the time.

-With the Instant Pot, you can cook frozen or fresh meatballs and you get tasty, moist meatballs every time!
+With the Instant Pot, you can make frozen or fresh meatballs, and they come out tasty and moist every time.

 How to Make Instant Pot Meatballs